TheDBStern/TheDBStern.github.io/index.md

 ---

 I am a currently a Computational Biologist with the [Bioinformatics and Computational Biosciences Branch](https://www.niaid.nih.gov/research/bioinformatics-computational-biosciences-branch) (BCBB) of the National Institute of Allergy and Infectious Disease.

+As a Computational Biologist in BCBB, I collaborate with, advise, and train NIAID researchers in the fields of viral and evolutionary genomics.
+I help design experiments, analyze and interpret genomic data, develop bioinformatic tools and provide practical tutorials and training materials.
+I am also involved in teaching university courses in evolutionary genetics and bioinformatics through the NIAID African Centers of Excellence program.

 Formerly, I was an [NIH/NHGRI - Genome Sciences Training Program](https://www.genome.gov/careers-training/NHGRI-Funding-Opportunities-Training-Career-Development/Locations) Postdoctoral Fellow and Michael Guyer Postdoctoral Fellow at the [University of Wisconsin-Madison](https://gstp.wisc.edu/) working with [Prof. Carol Lee](https://carollee.labs.wisc.edu/Lee.html).
 I obtained a PhD in Biological Sciences from the George Washington University, [Computational Biology Institute](https://cbi.gwu.edu/) working with Prof. Keith Crandall.

-As a Computational Biologist in BCBB, my role is to collaborate with, advise, and train NIAID researchers in the fields of viral and evolutionary genomics.
-I help design experiments, analyze and interpret genomic data, develop bioinformatic tools and provide practical tutorials and training materials.
-I am also involved in teaching university courses in evolutionary genetics and bioinformatics through the African Centers of Excellence program.

 ![manhattan plot](/images/draft_manhattan_plot.jpg)